Employability Practitioner Apprenticeship

 Structure and Timings

-This program is a Level 4 Apprenticeship.
-Full time apprentices will typically spend 24 months on-program (before the gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
-All apprentices will spend a minimum of 12 months on-program.
+This programme is a Level 4 Apprenticeship.
+Full time apprentices will typically spend 24 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
+All apprentices will spend a minimum of 12 months on-programme.

 Learning Delivery and Assessment Method